ElmkhanetarZakariae/Power-Bi-Project1/README.md

+# Problem Statement:
+In today's competitive automotive market, it is crucial for car dealerships to have a clear understanding of sales performance and trends.
+With a vast amount of data coming from various sources, there is a need for a centralized dashboard that allows users to analyze key metrics like sales figures, pricing trends, and regional performance to make informed decisions and improve sales strategies.

-# PROBLEM STATEMENT
+# Project Overview:

-This Power BI project focuses on providing detailed insights into car sales performance through interactive dashboards.
-It includes key metrics and visualizations, such as sales trends, price analysis, and sales distribution by body style and region, enabling users to make informed decisions based on up-to-date data.
+This Power BI project presents an interactive and comprehensive car sales dashboard that provides insights into key performance indicators such as Year-to-Date (YTD) and Month-to-Date (MTD) sales, average prices, and growth trends.
+The dashboard includes dynamic visualizations like sales trends over time, body style and color distribution, and sales performance by dealer region, helping users quickly identify patterns and make data-driven decisions.

 # DASHBOARD 1: OVERVIEW